simonmuehling/educafric-app/replit.md

-# Educafric - African Educational Technology Platform

 ## Overview
 Educafric is a comprehensive, bilingual (French/English), mobile-first educational technology platform designed for the African market.
-It integrates academic management, communication, and financial features to create a digital learning ecosystem.
-The platform aims to reduce costs for schools, improve educational outcomes, and support high concurrent user loads, ultimately revolutionizing education in Africa and aligning with UN Sustainable Development Goals.
-The project has ambitions for significant market penetration and becoming a complete educational solution.
+It aims to revolutionize education by integrating academic management, communication, and financial features into a digital learning ecosystem.
+The platform seeks to reduce costs for schools, improve educational outcomes, and support high concurrent user loads, aligning with UN Sustainable Development Goals and aspiring to achieve significant market penetration as a complete educational solution.

 ## User Preferences
 Preferred communication style: Simple, everyday language.